John Milledge

 John Milledge (1757 – February 9, 1818) was an American politician.
-He fought in the American Revolution and later served as United States Representative, 26th Governor of Georgia, and United States Senator.
+He fought in the American Revolution and later served as a United States representative, the 26th governor of Georgia, and a United States senator.
 Milledge was a founder of Athens, Georgia, and the University of Georgia.
-From January to May 1809, Milledge served briefly as President pro tempore of the United States Senate.
+From January to May 1809, Milledge served briefly as president pro tempore of the United States Senate.

 Revolutionary War

 John Milledge was born in Savannah, the grandson of an original settler of Georgia.
 He was tutored privately and studied law.
 After being admitted to the bar, he opened a law practice in Savannah.
 He owned slaves.
 At the onset of the Revolutionary War, Milledge was part of a group that took colonial governor Sir James Wright as a prisoner in 1775.
 He also took part in a raid of Savannah's royal armory to procure gunpowder for the revolutionary cause.
 When the British captured Savannah, Milledge escaped to South Carolina, where American patriots nearly hanged him as a spy.
 He participated in the Siege of Savannah in an attempt to drive the British forces out.
 In 1778, he served as an aide to Governor John Houstoun in an abortive campaign against the British in East Florida.
 In 1781, as a colonel in the Georgia militia, he helped to recapture Augusta.